Leyland National: Exports

-However, the Leyland National was not particularly successful in the export market - the largest export order of 450 was to Caracas, Venezuela, in 1975–76.
-Around 125 Leyland Nationals were shipped to Kingston, Jamaica, between 1972 and 1974 to be operated by the Jamaica Omnibus Service, a subsidiary of the British Electric Traction company.
-Forty were exported to Trinidad and Tobago for use by the National Bus Company.
+However, the Leyland National was not particularly successful in the export market – the largest export order of 450 was to Caracas, Venezuela, in 1975–76.
+Around 125 Leyland Nationals were also shipped to Kingston, Jamaica between 1972 and 1974 to be operated by the Jamaica Omnibus Service, a subsidiary of the British Electric Traction company.
+Fifty-five Nationals were exported to Trinidad and Tobago for use by the Public Transport Service Corporation, with 50 National 2s later delivered to the operator in 1980.

 Nederlandse Spoorwegen in the Netherlands purchased 25 on behalf of their bus subsidiaries NZH, Westnederland, Centraal Nederland and Zuidooster.
 Problems with windscreen glare resulted in the windscreens being removed and a different version being fitted.

 In France, Dijon purchased six, while St Étienne Municipality purchased 20.